 What are Chargebacks?

-What you need to know about Chargebacks is that they can occur when a customer contacts a credit card Issuing Bank to initiate a refund for a purchase they made on their credit card.
-The reasons why chargebacks arise can vary greatly but generally, they are the result of a customer being dissatisfied with their purchase.
+What you need to know about Chargebacks is that they can occur when a customer contacts their credit card Issuing Bank to initiate a dispute and request a refund for a purchase they made on their credit card.
+The reasons why chargebacks arise can vary greatly but in general, they are mostly the result of a customer being dissatisfied with their purchase.

-A chargeback is a reversal of a credit-card transaction -- not because the product was returned or because the sale was never completed, but because there was some problem processing the transaction.
-Often, a chargeback means the merchant ended up providing a product or service for free -- and had to pay the merchant bank for the privilege.
-Common reasons for chargebacks on credit card merchant accounts include:
+A chargeback is a reversal of a credit card transaction.
+Not because the product was returned or because the sale was never completed, but because there was some problem with the end result of that transaction and the customer requests a refund.
+Often and unfortunately, a chargeback means that the customer initiated a dispute and the merchant ended up providing a product or service for free.
+Common reasons for chargebacks on a purchase made with a credit card include:

 - Customer disputes